tremwil/arxan-disabler/README.md

+# Deprecation notice

+This project is no longer being developed or maintained.
+A full rewrite that supports all FromSoftware games is available [here](https://github.com/tremwil/dearxan).

+# arxan-disabler

 Provides a Rust library and static library with C bindings to disable the Arxan anti-debug/DRM from FromSoftware games.

-At the moment, only the latest Dark Souls Remastered is supported, but support for Dark Souls III, Elden Ring and Armored Core VI is also on the roadmap.
+~~At the moment, only the latest Dark Souls Remastered is supported, but support for Dark Souls III, Elden Ring and Armored Core VI is also on the roadmap.~~

 # Features
 The crate is feature gated and supports the following: